More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

    -  Optional
 -  `image`: url da imagem
    -  Attribute type: **Property**.
 [URL](https://schema.org/URL)
    -  Optional
--  `hasOrganization`: Identification of the Organization where the Worker is currently employed.
-   -  Attribute type: **Relationship**.
-   -  Optional
 -  `action`: Identification of the project what the action refers
    -  Attribute type: **Relationship**.